Sunbird-AIAssistant/ai-bot-installer/README.md

 For accessing the telegram-unified service externally hit the URL : https://<domain_name>/api/webhook/telegram

-Once installation is complete, to enable a specific use case, you can follow the below steps to index all the related contents:
+After completing the installation, follow these steps to index all contents related to a specific use case:

+Release 3.0.0
+Install Python on the machine where the files need to be ingested.

+Clone Git Repo from https://github.com/Sunbird-AIAssistant/sakhi-api-service.

+Go to the root directory and update the .env file with the necessary vector store configuration values.

+Run the following:

+Copy
+Step 1: pip install -r requirements-dev.txt
+Step 2: python3 index_documents.py --folder_path=<PATH_TO_INPUT_FILE_DIRECTORY> --fresh_index --chunk_size=1024 --chunk_overlap=100

+# --fresh_index: Create a new index from scratch.
+# --chunk_size: Divide the documents into chunks of 1024 characters.
+Default: 1024
+# --chunk_overlap: Overlap each chunk by 100 characters for context.
+Default: 100
+Before Release 3.0.0
-1. Install python on the machine from where the files need to be ingested
+Install Python on the machine where the files need to be ingested.

-2. Place the files to be indexed in a folder in the machine.
+Place the files to be indexed in a folder on the machine.

-3. Download index_documents.py and requirements-dev.txt file from https://github.com/Sunbird-AIAssistant/sakhi-api-service
+Download index_documents.py and requirements-dev.txt file from https://github.com/Sunbird-AIAssistant/sakhi-api-service

-4. Run the following:
+Run the following:

+Copy
-pip install -r requirements-dev.txt python3 index_documents.py --marqo_url=<MARQO_URL> --index_name=<MARQO_INDEX_NAME> --folder_path=<PATH_TO_INPUT_FILE_DIRECTORY> --fresh_index
+Step 1: pip install -r requirements-dev.txt
+Step 2: python3 index_documents.py --marqo_url=<MARQO_URL> --index_name=<MARQO_INDEX_NAME> --folder_path=<PATH_TO_INPUT_FILE_DIRECTORY> --fresh_index
 Notes:

-1. Please run the commands via screen background as it will take couple of hours to run
+Please run the commands via screen background, as it will take a couple of hours to run

-2. “--fresh_index” is to be used when you are running the indexing for the first time or when you delete the existing index and freshly index it.
+“--fresh_index” is to be used when you run the indexing for the first time or delete the existing index and freshly index it.
 If you want to append new files to the existing index, run it without --fresh_index

-3. For running without --fresh_index, make sure that your new files are kept in a new folder and the --folder_path is pointed to only the new set of files.
+For running without --fresh_index, ensure your new files are kept in a new folder and the --folder_path is pointed to only the new files.